 As reported by the Star, a new study from the Canadian Centre for Policy Alternatives indicates that fossil fuel holdings in Ontario’s five largest pension funds lost a total of $2.4 billion.
 Here is their review of the amount of money lost due to falling oil and coal prices from June to December 2014:

 - Ontario Municipal Employees Retirement System: $192 million

 - Healthcare of Ontario Pension Plan: $53 million

 - Ontario Public Service Employees Union Pension Trust: $188 million

 California pension funds have been decimated by the declining price of fossil fuels.
 This has caused the state to pass legislation forbidding big pension funds from investing in coal.
 Others institutions are getting out of fossil fuels altogether.
 A recent report from consultancy Arabella Advisors found that 430 institutions, including the Canadian Medical Association, have committed to phasing out their fossil-fuel investments.

-A Corporate Knights Capital report estimated that the CPPIB has lost $7 billion (US) in value since 2012 due to the decline in the values of carbon intensive industries.
-Bill & Melinda Gates Foundation Trust Endowment have lost $1.9 billion, and the University of Toronto pension and endowment fund lost $419 million.
+A Corporate Knights Capital report estimated that the CPPIB has lost $7 billion (US) in value since 2012 due to the decline in the values of carbon-intensive industries.
+Bill & Melinda Gates Foundation Trust Endowment has lost $1.9 billion, and the University of Toronto pension and endowment fund lost $419 million.